enotriacoe/gww-theme/README.md

 In my case I had to use the `n` tool to switch to that specific version of node, but it should work with Brew or other alternatives.

-Once the global CLI tool is installed, we can proceed to download the **Cornerstone** theme, then `cd` into the theme folder and run `npm install` to get the packages needed to run Stencil against the theme.
+Once the global CLI tool is installed, we can proceed to download the **Great Western Wine theme - Cyber-Duck** theme, then `cd` into the theme folder and run `npm install` to get the packages needed to run Stencil against the theme.

-*I need to find out how to change the theme name and folder so we don't just overwrite Cornerstone, but create a new theme based off it*

 In this step, not all the required packages for **Stencil** were installed correctly and some of the commands failed, so I had to install them as they were requested, after solving a permissions issue with the `node_modules` folder inside the project.

+(Note from Connor - The BigCommerce documentation advises using Node Version Manager [here](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil), this didn't cause any issues in my case - I have `n` installed also, and as of yet haven't had conflicts when switching between versions with either of these, though as a precaution, I use the 'current' tool to switch to my most up-to-date version, then use the other version switching tool (as the versions NVM and `n` have installed are different)).

 Main commands to use are:

 `stencil init` To initialise the project, this will ask for store details (API token, etc) which have to be generated from the account.